 HailStrike™ is a subsidiary of Dynamic Weather Solutions; we are an advanced weather forensics company who offers the most innovative and cross-referenced analytic data available in the historical storm market today.
 Located in the Dallas, Texas Metroplex, we are positioned to be near some of the most severe weather allowing us the ability to calibrate our tools based on actual hail events.

 Founded in 2011, HailStrike™ took an immediate and fresh approach to weather forensics: We have designed tools with the user in mind rather than simply offering data that is often times limited, vague or inaccurate.
 Innovation is what sets HailStrike™ apart from the others.
 Generally our reports and information are generated within just a few hours and sometimes even real time which alleviates the need to pay for "rush" services.
-HailStrike™, with our comprehensive tools, services and patent pending algorithms, is able to provide the data you seek without the need to piece together information spread throughout several resources.
+HailStrike™, with our comprehensive tools, services and patented algorithms, is able to provide the data you seek without the need to piece together information spread throughout several resources.

 CEO / Founder